The main features of JS include:

 In either case, you need to know the core of the language and its standard library.

-For a server, you need to know how to work with databases, have an idea of
+For a server, you need to know how to work with databases, have an idea of the HTTP protocol as a way to communicate with the client side, be able to confidently work with npm (a package manager for NodeJS), know about unit testing.

-For a browser, you need to understand the features of different browser engines, you need to be able to typeset, have an idea of
+For a browser, you need to understand the features of different browser engines, you need to be able to typeset, have an idea of the specifics of the browser environment in general (host objects, browser capabilities like local / session storages).

 It is very important to be able to work with tools: with IDE, with dev-tools in browsers, with a debugger.